thirdandgrove/shopify-demo-app-php-react/README.md

 * Go to `Products` and click on a product.
 * The `More Actions` menu should contain a link to the app.
 Click that to go to the app.
 You should be able to edit prices, save and return to the product detail page.

+For active development, run `yarn encore dev --watch` to watch for changes and automatically recompile.
 ## Uninstall
 For now, if you uninstall the app from the store, you'll need to delete the key from Redis if you want to reinstall it.
 From the Linux command line:
 * `redis-cli`